-Can God LIE?
+Can God tell a LIE?

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 These two things involve the true hope that only Christians possess.
 The writer of Hebrews takes the next two chapters to explain in detail these two immutable (unchangeable) things.

 Notice that Hebrews 7 deals with the greatness of the Melchizedek priesthood as opposed to the Aaronic priesthood.
-The hope for Israel was to be a great physical nation that would lead all nations to keep God's commandments so they would have great physical blessings.
+The hope for Israel was to be a great physical nation that would lead all nations to keep the commandments so they would have great physical blessings.

 The oath of God, however, was to bring in a better hope - the awesome hope of eternal life as a member of his family inheriting the earth.
-This is one of the immutable things that will be accomplished in spiritual Israel:
+This is one of the immutable things that will be accomplished in spiritual Israel.

 However, what is the second immutable thing?